Sage-Bionetworks-Workflows/nextflow-infra/README.md

 - `workflows-nextflow-prod` (or `nextflow-prod`) for production use
 - `workflows-nextflow-dev` (or `nextflow-dev`) for testing purposes

 In general, we use the `nextflow-dev` account for testing templates before deploying them into the `nextflow-prod` account.
 New [template configurations](#configuration) don't necessarily need to go through `nextflow-dev` first.
+For example, new instances of the `tower-project.yaml` template don't need to be deployed in `nextflow-dev` first.

 ### Role-Based Access